-Lala Kent’s Boyfriend Randall Emmett Reveals Why He Will Probably Never Appear on ‘Vanderpump Rules’
+Lala Kent’s Boyfriend, Randall Emmett, Reveals Why He Will Probably Never Appear On ‘Vanderpump Rules’

 Lala Kent also revealed that while she really likes reality TV, she also enjoys diving into Randall Emmett’s world, which she described as “much more calm and fun” than her crazy life.

-“I grew up in the arts,” Lala explained at her man’s Gotti premiere.
+“I grew up in the arts,” Lala explained at the Gotti premiere.
 “I moved to Los Angeles to become an actress.
 I came to reality TV and to be able to be in films and be alongside the love of my life whenever he does something great like this, I’m happy.
 I’m living the dream.”

 Vanderpump Rules returns to Bravo for Season 7 next year.